Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

 \subsection{Analysis of Source Tweets (RQ3)}

 We now explore whether tweets from Twitter accounts with certain characteristics (\eg, politicians, accounts with many followers) are more likely to be fact-checked on Birdwatch.

-\textbf{Most reported accounts: } Tbl.~\ref{tbl:accounts_notes} reports the names of the ten Twitter accounts that have gathered the most Birdwatch notes.
-We find that many of these accounts belong to influential politicians from both sides of the political spectrum (\eg, \emph{AOC}, \emph{SenTedCruz}).
-For most of these accounts, Birdwatch users overwhelmingly report misinformation.
-For instance, \num{138} Birdwatch notes have been reported for Democratic Congresswoman Alexandria Ocasio-Cortez (\emph{AOC}), out of which \SI{91.30}{\percent} have been categorized as being misleading tweets.
-We also observe many reports of misleading tweets for other prominent public figures such as Donald Trump Jr. (\emph{DonaldJTrumpJr}) and NYT best-selling author Candace Owens (\emph{RealCandanceO}).
-The only Twitter account in the list in Tbl.~\ref{tbl:accounts_notes} for which the majority of tweets have been reported as being not misleading is the account of Steven Crowder (\emph{scrowder}), an American-Canadian conservative political commentator, media host, and comedian.
+\textbf{Most reported accounts:} Tbl.~\ref{tbl:accounts_notes} reports the names of the ten\footnote{An extended list is provided in the supplements.} Twitter accounts that have gathered the most Birdwatch notes.
+The table also reports the number of unique users that have filed Birdwatch notes per account.
+We find that many of the most-reported accounts belong to influential politicians from both sides of the political spectrum in the U.~S. -- for which Birdwatch users overwhelmingly report misinformation.
+For instance, \num{160} Birdwatch notes have been reported for the account of Republican \US House Representantive Marjorie Taylor Greene (\emph{@mtgreenee}), out of which \SI{97}{\percent} have been categorized as being misleading tweets.
+Similarly, \num{160} Birdwatch notes have been reported for Democratic Congresswoman Alexandria Ocasio-Cortez (\emph{AOC}), out of which \SI{90}{\percent} have been categorized as being misleading tweets.
+The highest number of Birdwatch notes has been filed for \emph{@Quakeprediction}, an account that regularly publishes earthquake predictions.
+Notably, this account has only been fact-checked by three different users that have filed an extensive number of fact-checks.
+We further observe many fact-checks for newspapers (\emph{@thehill}) and other prominent public figures such as NYT best-selling author Candace Owens (\emph{@RealCandanceO}).

+Next, we explore Twitter accounts with the highest \emph{share} of tweets reported as being misleading (Tbl.~\ref{tbl:accounts_proportion_misleading}).
+For this purpose, we employed the Twitter historical API to obtain the number of tweets posted by each fact-checked account (\ie, the user timelines) since the introduction of Birdwatch.
+To identify accounts that received interest by many fact-checkers, we focus on accounts that have been fact-checked by at least 20 unique users.
+We again find that Birdwatch users have pronounced interest in debunking posts from politicians.
+The highest share of misleading tweets is found for the account of Alexandria Ocasio-Cortez, for which approximately \SI{6}{\percent} of all posted tweets have been reported as being misleading.
+Note that Marjorie Taylor Greene appears in the top-10 list with both her private (\emph{@mtgreenee}) and her official governmental account (\emph{@RepMTG}).